mintty/mintty/wiki/Tips.md

 | 38;2;R;G;B             | 39                | foreground true colour        |
 | 48;2;R;G;B             | 49                | background true colour        |
 | _any_                  | 0                 |                               |

+Note: The control sequences for Fraktur (“Gothic”) font are described in EMCA-48, see also [wiki:ANSI code](https://en.wikipedia.org/wiki/ANSI_escape_code).

 Note: The control sequence for alternative font 1 overrides the identical control sequence to select the VGA character set.
 Configuring alternative